Fossil Rock Coal Mine

 April 17, 1987

 Trail Mountain Coal Company was purchased by Arch Mineral from Diamond Shamrock.
 The proposed sale was announced in March 1986, and Arch Mineral of St. Louis was supposedly to be the buyer.
 The sale was for the Trail Mountain Coal Company as a subsidiary of Diamond Shamrock Coal Company, which in turn was a subsidiary of Diamond Shamrock Corporation of Dallas, Texas.
 The sale to Arch Mineral was to be completed "by the end of the third quarter" (about the end of September) of 1986, with a reported sale price of $135 million, but talks were called off in mid October.
-Talks resumed and the sale was agreed upon on April 17, 1987.
+Talks resumed and the sale was agreed upon on April 17, 1987, with the removal of a coal property in Pennsylvania from the sale due to a disagreement as to its value.
 (Salt Lake Tribune, July 23, 1986; Louisville Courier Journal, October 18, 1986; Lexington Herald Leader, April 17, 1987)

 September 1987